dotnet/docs-maui/docs/fundamentals/data-binding/converters.md

 </ContentPage>
 ```

-In the last of the three `Switch` and `Label` pairs, the generic argument is set to `Style`, and entire `Style` objects are provided for the values of `TrueObject` and `FalseObject`.
+In this example, in the last of the three `Switch` and `Label` pairs, the generic argument is set to a `Style`, and entire `Style` objects are provided for the values of `TrueObject` and `FalseObject`.
 These override the implicit style for `Label` set in the resource dictionary, so the properties in that style are explicitly assigned to the `Label`.
 Toggling the `Switch` causes the corresponding `Label` to reflect the change:

 :::image type="content" source="media/converters/switchindicators.png" alt-text="Switch indicators.":::

+> [!NOTE]
-It's also possible to use [`Triggers`](~/xamarin-forms/app-fundamentals/triggers.md) to implement similar changes in the user-interface based on other views.
+> It's also possible to use triggers to implement changes in the user-interface based on other views. <!-- For more information, see [Triggers](~/fundamentals/triggers.md). -->

-## Binding Converter Parameters
+## Binding converter parameters

 The `Binding` class defines a `ConverterParameter` property, and the `Binding` markup extension also defines a `ConverterParameter` property.
 If this property is set, then the value is passed to the `Convert` and `ConvertBack` methods as the `parameter` argument.
-Even if the instance of the value converter is shared among several data bindings, the `ConverterParameter` can be different to perform somewhat different conversions.
+Even if the instance of the value converter is shared among several data bindings, the `ConverterParameter` can be different to perform different conversions.

-The use of `ConverterParameter` is demonstrated with a color-selection program.
-In this case, the `RgbColorViewModel` has three properties of type `double` named `Red`, `Green`, and `Blue` that it uses to construct a `Color` value:
+The use of the `ConverterParameter` property can be demonstrated with a color-selection program.
+The following example shows the `RgbColorViewModel`, which has three properties of type `float` named `Red`, `Green`, and `Blue` that it uses to construct a `Color` value:

 ```csharp
 public class RgbColorViewModel : INotifyPropertyChanged